oblio360/hearthstone-blog/_drafts/welcome-to-hearthstone-you-suck.md

 * Figure out if you're playing for fun or to win.
 * If you're playing for fun don't feel bad if you lose.
-* If you feel bad when you lose then you're really playing to win, you just don't want to accept it.
+* If you feel really bad when you lose then you're really playing to win, so you should just accept it.
 * When you decide that you play to win, use the best tactic allowed by the rules of the game.
 * Don't allow yourself to get blocked by fake "moral" arguments while playing to win.
 * Also when you play to win, always look for reasons why you lost within your own actions, not outside.